Incorrect Information on a Police Report

-Our experienced New Orleans car accident attorneys at the Cardone Law Firm can help you set the record straight.
-Our lawyers can review all of the information along with you to see what exactly is inaccurate or incorrect, and then we can work to inform the police department responsible for the report of this misinformation.
+Our experienced New Orleans car accident attorney at the Cardone Law Firm can help you set the record straight.
+Our lawyer can review all of the information along with you to see what exactly is inaccurate or incorrect, and then we can work to inform the police department responsible for the report of this misinformation.
 Because we understand how intimidating it can be speaking with law enforcement agents, we will make sure to handle the situation for you.
 We will speak with the police officer that drafted the report to inform them of the need to correct any inconsistencies, and request a supplemental police report with the correct information on it.

 It is important to note, however, that depending on the type of error that was made, correcting it may come with some challenges.
 That is why hiring an experienced Louisiana car accident attorney, like those at Cardone Law Firm, is your best bet at clearing up the issue at hand.

 The Cardone Law Firm can help you correct your police report.
 Contact us today at 1-888-89-CARDONE if you suspect that the information on your police report is incorrect.

 Humans make mistakes, and as much of an authority figure as police officers are perceived as, at the end of the day, they are human, too.

 Human error aside, facts must be discerned carefully in the aftermath of a wreck.
 It is the duty of a police officer to hear out both versions of the story, which often conflict with each other.
 The officer must then gather whatever physical evidence exists, and speak to witnesses, if any, about what exactly transpired.